Infertility: Delayed puberty

 Delayed puberty, puberty absent past or occurring later than the average onset (between the ages of ten and fourteen), may be a cause of infertility.
 In the United States, girls are considered to have delayed puberty if they have not started menstruating by age 16 (alongside lacking breast development by age 13).
 Boys are considered to have delayed puberty if they lack enlargement of the testicles by age 14.
 Delayed puberty affects about 2% of adolescents.

-Most commonly, puberty may be delayed for several years and still occur normally, in which case it is considered constitutional delay of growth and puberty, a common variation of healthy physical development.
+Most commonly, puberty may be delayed for several years and still occur normally, in which case it is considered a constitutional delay of growth and puberty, a common variation of healthy physical development.
 Delay of puberty may also occur due to various causes such as malnutrition, various systemic diseases, or defects of the reproductive system (hypogonadism) or the body's responsiveness to sex hormones.

 Immune infertility

 Antisperm antibodies (ASA) have been considered as infertility cause in around 10–30% of infertile couples.
-In both men and women, ASA production are directed against surface antigens on sperm, which can interfere with sperm motility and transport through the female reproductive tract, inhibiting capacitation and acrosome reaction, impaired fertilization, influence on the implantation process, and impaired growth and development of the embryo.
-The antibodies are classified into different groups: There are IgA, IgG and IgM antibodies.
-They also differ in the location of the spermatozoon they bind on (head, mid piece, tail).
+In both men and women, ASA production is directed against surface antigens on sperm, which can interfere with sperm motility and transport through the female reproductive tract, inhibiting capacitation and acrosome reaction, impaired fertilization, influence on the implantation process, and impaired growth and development of the embryo.
+The antibodies are classified into different groups: There are IgA, IgG, and IgM antibodies.
+They also differ in the location of the spermatozoon they bind to (head, midpiece, tail).
 Factors contributing to the formation of antisperm antibodies in women are disturbance of normal immunoregulatory mechanisms, infection, violation of the integrity of the mucous membranes, rape and unprotected oral or anal sex.
 Risk factors for the formation of antisperm antibodies in men include the breakdown of the blood‑testis barrier, trauma and surgery, orchitis, varicocele, infections, prostatitis, testicular cancer, failure of immunosuppression and unprotected receptive anal or oral sex with men.

 Sexually transmitted infections

-Infections with the following sexually transmitted pathogens have a negative effect on fertility: Chlamydia trachomatis and Neisseria gonorrhoeae.
+Infections with the following sexually transmitted pathogens hurt fertility: Chlamydia trachomatis and Neisseria gonorrhoeae.
 There is a consistent association of Mycoplasma genitalium infection and female reproductive tract syndromes.
-M. genitalium infection is associated with increased risk of infertility.
+M. genitalium infection is associated with an increased risk of infertility.

 Genetic

-Mutations to NR5A1 gene encoding steroidogenic factor 1 (SF-1) have been found in a small subset of men with non-obstructive male factor infertility where the cause is unknown.
+Mutations to the NR5A1 gene encoding steroidogenic factor 1 (SF-1) have been found in a small subset of men with non-obstructive male factor infertility, where the cause is unknown.
 Results of one study investigating a cohort of 315 men revealed changes within the hinge region of SF-1 and no rare allelic variants in fertile control men.
 Affected individuals displayed more severe forms of infertility such as azoospermia and severe oligozoospermia.

 Small supernumerary marker chromosomes are abnormal extra chromosomes; they are three times more likely to occur in infertile individuals and account for 0.125% of all infertility cases.
 See Infertility associated with small supernumerary marker chromosomes and Genetics of infertility#Small supernumerary marker chromosomes and infertility.